Coffee Processing Methods Guide

-When you take a sip of coffee, you’re tasting more than just the bean—you’re tasting the story behind how it was processed.
-Coffee beans don’t just go from tree to bag.
-They go through a critical processing method that shapes their final flavor.
+When you drink coffee, you’re not only tasting the bean, you’re tasting the history of how it was processed.
+Coffee beans don’t go straight from tree to bag.
+They go through a critical processing method that decides their final flavor.

-Let’s break down the three most common methods: washed, natural, and honey.
+Let’s talk about the three most common methods: washed, natural, and honey.

 Washed (Wet) Process

-This method removes the coffee cherry’s outer fruit before drying the bean.
+This process removes the outer fruit of the coffee cherry before drying the bean.
 The result?
-A clean, bright flavor that highlights the bean’s intrinsic qualities.
+A bright, clean taste that highlights the bean’s inherent qualities.

-• Flavor Profile: Crisp acidity, high clarity, floral or citrus notes
+• Flavor Profile: Bright acidity, high clarity, floral or citrus flavor

-• Best For: Pour-over, Chemex, and other methods that highlight clarity
+• Best For: Pourover, Chemex, and other methods that prioritize clarity

 • Popular Origins: Colombia, Ethiopia, Kenya